Bronze and Cross Country Endorsements

 – navigate safely and effectively (assessed by an instructor), and

 – select and safely fly a circuit to a suitable field (assessed by an instructor)

 The practical flying skill tests are carried out by a Full Rated instructor (usually in a motor glider), as arranged with the club CFI.
 The tests are detailed in the BGA Examining Standards document on page 23.

 Once qualified with the Cross-Country Endorsement, a pilot can apply for a Sailplane Pilot Licence (SPL) via the approved conversion process.
 Read more on the ‘Sailplane Pilot Licence Conversion’ webpage here.

 Forms & Publications

-Guidance for instructor and examiners who are assessing Bronze and Cross Country Endorsements practical skill is available from page 21 in the BGA Examiner Standards document.
+Guidance for instructor and examiners who are assessing Bronze and Cross Country Endorsements is available in the BGA Examiner Standards document.